H-N-Choe/Choe_2020_Vignette/README.md

 &nbsp;
 &nbsp;

-Read assignment: Percentage of reads that were assigned to annotated regions (blue), were un-assigned (grey) or were un-assigned due to ambiguity.
+Read assignment: Percentage of reads that were assigned to annotated regions (blue), were un-assigned (grey) or were un-assigned due to ambiguity. &nbsp;
 <img src='https://github.com/H-N-Choe/Choe_2020_Vignette/blob/main/images/readassignment.png'>

 &nbsp;